The Able Diabetic

 Empowering you

-My aim is to empower others through a better understanding of what it really means to be a type 1 diabetic, and I hope that everything I share resonates with you and helps in how you navigate your own path.
+My aim is to empower others through a better understanding of what it really means to be a type 1 diabetic, and I hope that everything I share resonates and helps in how you navigate your own path.

 Enjoying life